Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Grammarly

 Both DeepSeek and Grammarly are strong tools in the writing space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Grammarly differentiates with works everywhere, which benefits users focused on anyone who writes professionally.
+Grammarly is best at works everywhere — particularly for teams focused on anyone who writes professionally.

-With a 0.1-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try DeepSeek's free tier and Grammarly's free tier to see which fits your specific workflow.

 Related comparisons